softmatterlab/SmartTrap/README.md

 This widget is used to manually specify to the instrument which laser protocol to run.
 These protocols run on the microcontroller and steers the lasers, for instance moving the optical trap at a fix speed between two different positions.
 To set the parameters first write in the values you want and then hit set parameters.
 You can see the current values of the parameters in the column to the right.
 To start a protocol hit the "toggle protocol" button.

+**Mouse tools**
+There are several different tools you can use with the mouse.
+These are found and selected in the top left of the interface.
+With these you can for instance zoom in the camera view to an area of interest, measure distances and move the sample stage.

 **Plotting**